Arizona won't wait for feds, starts filling border wall gaps - NewsBreak

 The move by Arizona comes without explicit permission on federal land, with state contractors starting to move in 60-foot-long (18.3-meter-long) shipping containers and stacking two of the 9-foot-tall (2.7-meter-tall) containers on top of each other early Friday.
 They plan to complete the job within days, and the containers will be topped with 4 feet (1.2 meters) of razor wire, said Katie Ratlief, Republican Gov. Doug Ducey’s deputy chief of staff.

-The state plans to fill three gaps in the border wall constructed during former President Donald Trump's tenure in the coming weeks totaling 3,000 feet (914.4 meters).
+The state plans to fill three gaps in the border wall in the coming weeks totaling 3,000 feet (914.4 meters).

 "The federal government has committed to doing this, but we cannot wait for their action," Ratlief said.